httpJunkie/react-from-scratch/readme.md

 }
 ```

 Understand how this works, and how namespacing is being applied.
-We moved some properties from the old code into this new specific SCSS selector matching: `app-container.light`.
+We moved theme related code from `section a` selector into a selector of the same name nested (Sass Style) with a `app-container.light` to scope it to the `light` theme.

 The only modification I did to the originall was that I moved the following properties: